-Admittedly, once I switched to a “horizontal” fish finder model, it is hard to go back to the “vertical” models (like those shown above).
+Admittedly, once I switched to a “landscape” fish finder model, it is hard to go back to the “portrait” models (like those shown above).
 The newer generations just have so many incredible features and, for many, there is a natural bias toward a certain “look.”

 Fortunately for those looking for an affordable fish finder, the Lowrance HOOK2 4X Bullet GPS Plotter Fishfinder is a pretty impressive device.

 Called “the world’s easiest fish finder,” the Hook2 4x Bullet offers simple menus and navigation that take a lot of the guesswork out of using electronics.
 You might not have the accuracy or features of higher-end models, but this is an excellent device to get started with.

 Admittedly, when our team was putting this list together, we broke the categories down entirely by price points.
 With that being said, I fully expect to receive some comments about the Garmin STRIKER Vivid 4 being in the wrong category.
 We actually considered this before settling on our list, but with the superior STRIKER Vivid 5cv also classifying as an “economy” device, we opted to stay consistent.

 That said, the Vivid 4 comes with a 4-inch color fish finder and vivid palette changing and contrast so your can not only target fish, but clearly see them.
 The GT20 transducer allows for both traditional CHIRP and CHIRP ClearVü sonar.

 Quickdraw contour mapping and the ability to mount from your boat’s transom or trolling motor make the Garmin STRIKER Vivid 4 Fishfinder a real steal at this price point.